galatigiuseppe/WebDesign-GuideLines/WebDesign_Guidelines.md

 5. Icons should not take a center stage

-6. Use icon fonts whenever possible
+6. Use icon fonts whenever possible<br>